Alaskan Klee Kai Dog Breed

 Essentially, the Alaskan Klee Kai is a smaller version of the Alaskan Husky and are certainly in the small dog category.
 They have thick double coats that can be a variety of colors but must include a dark mask.
 They have medium-sized "prick" ears that stand erect atop the head.
 Klee Kais can have blue eyes or brown eyes.

-Alaskan Klee Kai Coloring
+Alaskan Klee Kai Colors

 Alaskan Klee Kai Variations